zedlopez/ifm/Writing with Inform.md

 	if exactly two doors are open

-The "all but" counts – say, "if all but two doors are open" – are exact: if, in fact, all of the doors are open then this will be found false.
+The `all but` counts – say, `if all but two doors are open` – are exact: if, in fact, all of the doors are open then this will be found false.

 We can often use these counting forms with values, too.
-As with the use of "all", this is allowed only if the kind of value is one which can reasonably be searched through.
+As with the use of `all`, this is allowed only if the kind of value is one which can reasonably be searched through.
 For example:

 	if more than three scenes are happening if there are more than two non-recurring scenes

-are allowed because the built-in kind of value "scene" (of which much more later on) has only a small number of possible values.
+are allowed because the built-in kind of value `scene` (of which much more later on) has only a small number of possible values.

-Lastly, note that the "the" in text like "two of the doors" matters: without it, the phrase will not be recognised as a requirement on the number.
-(This is to make sure that names of things like "two of hearts" are not misinterpreted.)
+Lastly, note that the `the` in text like `two of the doors` matters: without it, the phrase will not be recognised as a requirement on the number.
+(This is to make sure that names of things like `two of hearts` are not misinterpreted.)

 # Basic Actions